 I would like to end on a positive note though.
 Fortunately for us there are more and more companies that have invested in the ‘people function’.
 They realize that they need people who ensure that the company finds, recruits, retains and develops its people.
 Hehe, now how difficult is that?
 Human Resources should take a leading role in this development!

 Want to avoid being confronted with situations as above or don’t want to wait for a possible better although maybe far away future?
 You can leave your present company and find another one, also striking lucky.
 Or you could find yourself in the same situation over and over again.
 What can you do?
 Why don’t you start your own internet business and do so from home and become your own boss!
 What if I tell you that everybody can do this, scam free and earning money in an honest way?
 You will just need the right company to support you.
 One of the world’s best in internet business training is Wealthy Affiliate.

-I am a member myself of two years and I have outlined what they are and how they operate.
+I am a member myself since 2014 and I have outlined what they are and how they operate.
 See my personal review here.
-My review contains a link where you can click and join their program for a free one week trial!
+My review contains a link where you can click and join their program for a free one-week trial!